smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata.md

 Extensions value `extensions` using the Augmented Issuer Public Key.
 This involves invoking the verification procedure described in
-{{Section 4.5 of !PBRSA}} using the following `token_input` value as the input message, `extensions` as the input info (metadata), and the Issuer Public Key as the input public key.
+{{Section 4.5 of !PBRSA}} using the following `token_input` value as the input message, `extensions` as the input info (metadata), the Issuer Public Key as the input public key, and the token authenticator (Token.authenticator) as the signature.

 ~~~
 token_input = concat(0xDA7A, // Token type field is 2 bytes long